Mindful/site-3/content/blog/mwe-lookup/index.md

 ]
 ```

 Finally, we take the cartesian product of each of these lists of tuples, and unpack the tuples.
-Because each tuple represents possible ways of choosing a given lemma, this is effectively looking at all combinations of ways to choose words for each lemma, and gives us our original objective - every combination of words that could constitute this MWE.
-Finally, we sort the results to make sure that the resulting tokens are in order.
+Because each tuple represents possible ways of choosing tokens for given lemma, this is effectively looking at all combinations of ways to choose words for each lemma, and gives us our original objective - every combination of words that could constitute this MWE.
+To finish, we sort the results to make sure that the resulting tokens are in order.
 ```python
 mwe_combinations = {
     tuple(x for y in p for x in y)